Giveda/GOSP/README_en.md

 # 6. The End
   **This is a project in the process of planning.
 I just do something I am interested in when I am interested.
-If you think the software is useful, you can join in the open source collaboration model of the software in accordance with the guidance of the third chapter above to support the development of the project in the direction you expect.**
+If you think the software is useful, you can join in the open source collaboration model to support this project in the direction you expect.**
   **contact: lei@giveda.com**